clefspear/starcommand/README.md

 ## The math

 **Palette → rocket** (the visual layer):
 Each palette hex code splits into 3 bytes (R, G, B), giving 18 bytes per rocket.
 Those bytes index into a precomputed list of 148 candidate cells around the rocket.
 Each byte contributes two stars (`byte % 148` and `(byte + 73) % 148`, deduplicated).
 The flame is simpler: `bytes[0] % 8` picks from 8 ASCII patterns.
-Reproducible from the palette alone.
+Reproducible from the palette alone — same six hex codes, same constellation, every time.

 **Seed → palette** (the cross-shell layer):
 A xorshift32 PRNG, implemented identically across all four shells, generates the palette from a seed.
 The PRNG state is a single 32-bit unsigned integer, advanced with the standard `x ^= x << 13; x ^= x >> 17; x ^= x << 5` step, with `& 0xFFFFFFFF` masking on shells that use signed 64-bit integers (bash, zsh).
 HSL-to-hex color conversion uses awk on Unix shells and PowerShell's native math, both producing identical hex output.

-The end result: the same seed produces the same palette in every shell, and the same palette produces the same rocket.
-Determinism all the way down.
+**Seed sourcing:**
+Every shell launch reads a fresh 32-bit unsigned integer from `/dev/urandom` on bash, zsh, and fish, and from `Get-Random` on PowerShell.
+Zero is rejected (xorshift32 sticks at zero) and re-rolled.
+This means every tab is a new rocket, but if you explicitly pass the same seed to any of the four implementations, you get byte-identical output — which is what makes favorites portable across shells.

-Verified by `tests/parity_test.sh` and `tests/prng_reference.txt` — every shell reproduces the reference fixture exactly, and the end-to-end test confirms byte-identical output across bash, zsh, PowerShell, and fish.
+Verified by `tests/parity_test.sh` and `tests/prng_reference.txt` — every shell reproduces the reference fixture exactly when given the same seed, and the end-to-end test confirms byte-identical output across bash, zsh, PowerShell, and fish.

 -----